How can I preach the truth and save souls

 Soul’s Aren’t Being Saved

-If someone were to be so blessed and given the grace to know they need to amend their ways for the salvation of their soul, tragically there will simply be no one to truly help them (outside of God) so they can more easily flee to God’s love for His helping grace to move them away from their sins, so they can grow from just some faith into a true saving faith in Christ.
+As a result, if someone were to be so blessed and given the grace to know they need to amend their ways for the salvation of their soul and desire to walk towards the Path of Life, tragically there will simply be no one to truly help them (outside of God and the heavenly hosts), since there are so very few who can truly guide someone to Life.

-Sadly, most, even among the faithful, have been deceived so greatly, we have little, if any, knowledge of The Way, from not possessing much, if any, Fear of the Lord: fear of sin and its horrible consequences against God, others and ourselves.
+From not possessing much, if any, Fear of the Lord–fear of sin and its horrible consequences against God, others and ourselves–most live very blind.

 We are dying!
 The devil has us in his trap.
 Where are God’s disciples to help save our souls?
 Where is the preaching that will put fire under our feet and move us to change?

 We can do this in every thought we think, word we speak, and work we perform.
-Praise God!
-We can come to preach the truth and teach God’s children how to obtain Eternal Life just like Christ and His disciples had done.
+We can come to preach the truth ,with our prayers, sufferings and words, and teach God’s children how to obtain Eternal Life just like Christ and His disciples have done.
 Lets learn how to do just that.

 In this article I will not only go over the qualities we need to have and how to work on increasing them so we can preach well, but I will tell us when, where and how we can most effectively preach as we learn from every experience to grow and change and obtain the virtues and knowledge we need to allow God to truly save souls through us.